-Veneers and lumineers can likewise be utilized to cover fillings which have changed shading and have an unpleasant appearance or to cover gaps between teeth.
+Veneers and lumineer can likewise be utilized to cover fillings which have changed shading and have an unpleasant appearance or to cover gaps between teeth.

-These gaps can be adjusted by orthodontic procedures, yet porcelain veneers or lumineers give a quicker arrangement.
+These gaps can be adjusted by orthodontic procedures, yet cosmetic porcelain veneers or lumineer give a quicker arrangement.

 Both porcelain veneers and lumineers have a characteristic look, are exceptionally solid and don’t change color over time.